Joojoobee87/kids_in_tow/README.md

 The main navigation bar occupies a standard horizontal space at the top of the page and includes the main KIT branding and a strap line ‘Kids in tow…off we go’.
 The KIT branding contains a link to the main index.html page so users can always get back to the homepage regardless of which page they are on.

 Rather than incorporate navigation links in the navbar at the top, tabs have been included which allow users to toggle on or off some of the key features of the site including the ‘filters’, ‘about’ content and ‘contact’ form.
-Users can toggle these sections on or off as required but the remain on the main page of the site throughout.
+Users can toggle these sections on or off as required but they remain on the main page of the site throughout.

 The footer provides additional navigation options including links out to social media pages and separate Privacy and Terms & Conditions pages should the user wish to review this information.